tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 share: true
 ---

-In my graphics programming internets travels I noticed that a lot of people find it hard to grasp (or clearly explain) the graphics pipeline and some of the tricks you can do.
+In my graphics programming internets travels I realized a lot of people find it hard either to understand or clearly explain the graphics pipeline and some of the tricks you can do.

 The general high level theory is simple, but the API naming or hidden math makes it tough in practice.
-It's confusing or incomplete even in academic material or nvidia's GPU Gems.
+It's confusing or incomplete even in academic material or nvidia's GPU Gems etc.

+So I'm going to explain what they don't tell you.
+To -actually- understand what they're saying.

-In this and the [next post](http://tdbe.github.io/unity-shader-shenanigans/), I'll explain for-realsies how a mesh (or a data buffer) gets converted throughout the graphics pipeline, and give some sample code for stuff like procedural geometry, reconstructing worldpsace position, or using custom data buffers.
+In here and the [next post](http://tdbe.github.io/unity-shader-shenanigans/), I'll walk you through for-realsies how a mesh (or a data buffer) gets converted throughout the graphics pipeline.
+I'll also give some sample code for stuff like procedural geometry, reconstructing worldpsace position, or using custom data buffers.

-This tutorial has some advanced stuff but is still accessible to noobs.
-It however assumes you've tinkered with shader code before, and know basic concepts like how there's triangle interpolation.
+This tutorial has some advanced topics but is still accessible to newbs.
+It however assumes you've tinkered with shader code before, and know basic concepts like how renderers have triangle interpolation.